 - Smoking – people who chain-smoke are highly susceptible to developing diabetes

 People with diabetes must adjust their food intake, exercise and some use drugs to control blood sugar levels.
 The goal is to keep their blood sugar levels within the normal range as much as possible to avoid complications.

 Diet management is very important in people with either types of diabetes.
-In general, diabetics should avoid:
+In general, diabetics should eliminate:

 - White flour and white rice